-Ali has written and starred in seven British television series including 'Penn And Teller: Fool Us' (ITV1) 'Dirty Tricks' (Channel 4) and 'Monkey Magic '(Five), both nominated for the British Comedy Awards & the Golden Rose of Montreux, 'Psychic Secrets Revealed' with Derren Brown (Five) & 'the Jerry @ Trick show' with Jerry Sadowitz (Five).
+Ali has written and starred in the television series Now You See It (BBC1),'Penn And Teller: Fool Us' (ITV1) 'Dirty Tricks' (Channel 4) and 'Monkey Magic '(Five), both nominated for the British Comedy Awards & the Golden Rose of Montreux.
+'Psychic Secrets Revealed' with Derren Brown (Five), The Secret World of Magic (Sky 1), 'the Jerry @ Trick show' with Jerry Sadowitz (Five) & Greatest Magic Tricks in the Universe Ever (Channel 5).
+As well as guest slots on Le Plus Grand Cabaret du monde and The Slammer (CBBC).

-His irreverent persona and respected sleight of hand have made him one of the pioneers of the alternative magic scene.
+Ali’s irreverent persona and respected sleight of hand have made him one of the pioneers of the alternative magic scene.
 His 2010 live show, 'Pieces of Strange', was in the top 2% of best reviewed shows according to The British Comedy Guide.
-2011 saw his third sell-out Edinburgh show, 'Principles and Deceptions', which was nominated for a 6 star award.
+2011 saw his third sell-out Edinburgh show, 'Principles and Deceptions', which was nominated for a 6 star award by broad way baby.

 Penn & Teller:Fool us, 1 hour special, ITV1.